Ponche Crema Venezuelan Eggnog

 - 6 egg yolks

 - 1 tsp nutmeg

 Heat the milk in a big pot over low heat.

 Add cinnamon stick, the nutmeg, the lime zest and the condensed milk.

 With a spoon, grab some of the mix and add it to the beaten eggs to temper the yolks.
 Then pour the eggs into the mix and keep stirring. (note 1)

-When the ponche crema is thick enough, remove from the stove and take the cinnamon stick out.
+When the ponche crema is thick enough, pour the rum, remove from the stove and take the cinnamon stick out.